cdktf/cdktf-provider-snowflake/docs/externalFunction.go.md

 - *Type:* *string

-If specified, the JSON payload is compressed when sent from Snowflake to the proxy service, and when sent back from the proxy service to Snowflake.
+(Default: `AUTO`) If specified, the JSON payload is compressed when sent from Snowflake to the proxy service, and when sent back from the proxy service to Snowflake.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/external_function#compression ExternalFunction#compression}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/external_function#compression ExternalFunction#compression}

 ---